Myron Marston and Andy Lindeman are RSpec’s new project leads

 Bug fixes

-render_viewsfor anonymous controllers on 1.8.7. (hudge, mudge) - Eliminate use of deprecated
+• Fix render_views for anonymous controllers on 1.8.7. (hudge, mudge)

-process_view_paths - Fix false negatives when using
+• Fix false negatives when using route_to matcher with should_not

-request.path_parameterskeys to symbols to match real Rails environment (Nathan Broadbent) - Silence deprecation warnings in pre-2.9 generated view specs (Jonathan del Strother)
+• Silence deprecation warnings in pre-2.9 generated view specs (Jonathan del Strother)

 rspec-expectations-2.9.1 is released!